Introduction

 My people, remember now what Balak king of Moab counseled And what Balaam son of Beor answered him, And from Shittim to Gilgal, In order that you might know the righteousness of the LORD.
 (Mic 6:5)

-Robert Girdlestone writes:
+Robert Girdlestone writes (p9):

-The leading idea of the Old Testament is that it records a revelation of God both in speech and action, especially the latter; in other words, that God has revealed Himself both by what He says and by what He does. source
+The leading idea of the Old Testament is that it records a revelation of God both in speech and action, especially the latter; in other words, that God has revealed Himself both by what He says and by what He does.

 Where else is it clear that history itself is meant to reveal God to us?

 We find over seventy times in the Old Testament, some form of the expression, then they will know that I am YHWH.
 Almost always, some historical event is in the context which reveals to someone the true existence and character of YHWH.
-Corresponding to this expression is the line in Ezekiel, “I YHWH have spoken; I will do it” where God puts His reputation on the line as it were and challenges people to watch and see whether what He has said would actually come to pass (cf Dt 18:22).
+Corresponding to this expression is the line in Ezekiel, “I YHWH have spoken; I will do it” where God puts His reputation on the line as it were and challenges people to watch and see whether what He has said would actually come to pass (cf Deuteronomy 18:22).

 It seems that most of these references are in Ezekiel’s prophecy.

 You [Gog] will advance against my people Israel like a cloud that covers the land.
-In days to come, Gog, I will bring you against my land, so that the nations may know me when I am proved holy through you before their eyes.
+In days to come, Gog, I will bring you against My land, so that the nations may know Me when I am proved holy through you before their eyes.
 (Ezek 38:16)

 and in the last verse of the same chapter:

-I will show my greatness and my holiness and make myself known in the eyes of many nations.
+I will show My greatness and My holiness and make Myself known in the eyes of many nations.
 Then they will know that I am YHWH.
 (Ezek 38:23)

 In the next chapter, God announces: